 Bàrbara Balcells, Communication manager Bacoa

 Bacoa’s light boxes displaying the bold letters had become their hallmark.
 Though, we felt the typography was outdated and belonged to another era.
 We wanted to keep the light boxes and redefine their containing typography.
-Galano Grotesque designed by Rene Bieder for Font Fabric was the answer.
+Galano Grotesque designed by Rene Bieder was the answer.
 The grotesque typeface had the harmonic geometry, yet the clean and enduring characters we were looking for.
 We made a fine pairing with Marian –a contemporary reinvention of the classic typefaces– from Commercial Type.
 With the 1800 italic version in the key colour orange we found the redefined neon character that would recall the soul of the classic hamburger bar.

 Graphic application for Bacoa.
 Photography by Leo García Mendez

 In the era where juicy foodie images are commonplace, we felt an urge to set a new twist to the art direction and visualisation of the food.
 By completely avoiding food photography and instead veil the dishes in fine composed aquarelles by Jenny Adams, we reached a subtle mood of imagery to accompany the menu and other graphic applications in the restaurants.